Cookie notice

 02 /

 SectorsWith 83 acquisitions, the machinery sector is shown to be the most appealing to Chinese investors in Europe.
-Other large categories sectors that attract a large number of Chinese investments are energy, consumer products, automotive, health, electronics and ICT.
+Other large categories of sectors that attract a large number of Chinese investments are energy, consumer products, automotive, health, electronics and ICT.

 03 /